cosmos/sdk-tutorials/academy/ibc/ica.md

 }
 ```

-As a result, a fresh **Interchain account** is created on the host chain.
+As a result, a fresh **interchain account** is created on the host chain.
 You can find the implementations of `OnChanOpenInit` and ` OnChanOpenAck` in the [`handshake.go`](https://github.com/cosmos/ibc-go/blob/main/modules/apps/27-interchain-accounts/controller/keeper/handshake.go):

 ```go
 // OnChanOpenInit performs basic validation of channel initialization.